isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 # Chapter 3 - Create Azure Function for Reading Text from Prescription Image

 ## Objective
 Create Azure Function for reading text from prescription image (C# code is provided in the repo so no coding experience is required).
 The code in Azure Function uses Azure AI Platform capabilies available as part of Compute Vision Cognitive Service.
+At the end of chapter you will be able use the AI Capabilities to read text from and image.

 ## Azure Concepts/Terms